 Pompeii and Vesuvius

 If you visit Naples, you must take a trip to the historic and spellbinding Pompeii and Vesuvius.
 Allow for at least three hours for walking around Pompeii – the archaeological ruins are something to behold.
-Everyone knows the story of what happened in AD 79 as the eruption obliterated Popeii but to see the remains and people frozen in time as they tried to flee the volcano are something which takes time to digest.
-Pompeii is a stark reminder of how powerful Mother nature can be.
+Everyone knows the story of what happened in AD 79 as the eruption obliterated Pompeii but to see the remains and people frozen in time as they tried to flee the volcano are something which takes time to digest.
+Pompeii is a stark reminder of how powerful Mother Nature can be.
 Vesuvius is the volcano in question and can be seen from the Bay of Naples as a towering and sleeping giant across the water.
 It lies dormant but authorities have said it could erupt any time.
 Maybe spend two hours there instead of three!

-Being such a huge thriving city you can see why there is so much to do in Naples but hopefully this quick guide will go some way to giving you inspiration for your visit.
+Being such a huge thriving city you can see why there is so much to do in Naples but hopefully, this quick guide will go some way to giving you inspiration for your visit.
 If you have been and want to mention anywhere we might have missed please drop us a note in the comments section, we’d love to hear from you.

 I have never traveled to Napoli, but I would would so love to experience all of the things you have mentioned here.
 Italian food has always been my favorite, and I can only imagine, but I assume that there in Napoli their dishes are like no other.
 Naples is beautiful in every way, and I hope that some day I will be able to enjoy it’s splendid scenery, and everything else is has to offer.